Father Wound and Family Constellations

 Anger, Longing, and Grief

-The father wound frequently contains contradictory emotions.
+The father wound often contains contradictory emotions.

 People may feel: